-The Superocean Heritage 42 is a no-frills, capable diver's watch.
-When compared to the original Superocean introduced in 1957, it echoes the original design well, hence the moniker of "Heritage."
+The Superocean 44 is a no-frills, capable diver's watch.
+When compared to the original Superocean introduced in 1957, it echoes the original design well.

-The Heritage 42 carries forward the same minimalist layout.
-The original dished bezel has been replaced with a flat ceramic upgrade that features additional lume at the hour positions, retaining the triangle at the 12 o'clock position.
+The Automatic 44 carries forward the same minimalist layout.
+The original dished bezel has been replaced with a flat ceramic upgrade that features additional lume at the hour positions, with a single circular index at the 12 o'clock position.
 The dial still eschews the use of numerals in favor of slim triangles and simple dashes to mark hours and minutes.
-Luminous material is applied in small circles at all hour positions except 12, 3, 6, and 9 o'clock.

 Here are some key features of the Superocean Heritage 42:

 - Screw-down gasketed crown and case back.

 - Cambered sapphire crystal, glareproofed on both sides.